TauntonandSomersetNHSTrust/ydh-toc-itk3/README.md

 <img alttext="A document generated at YDH, with the hospital logo present" src="https://raw.githubusercontent.com/Fdawgs/ydh-toc-itk3/master/docs/images/example_missing_image_1_1.png" width="480">

-How the document was saved and presented as by TPP's SystmOne, note the missing hospital logo:
+How the document was saved and presented by TPP's SystmOne, note the missing hospital logo:

 <img alttext="A document printed from TPP's SystmOne, with the hospital logo missing" src="https://raw.githubusercontent.com/Fdawgs/ydh-toc-itk3/master/docs/images/example_missing_image_1_2.png" width="480">